Sustainable Skies World Summit 2023

 Q. I would like to attend the event, where do I register?

-A. Registration for the Sustainable Skies World Summit is now open.
-Book your FREE ticket here: https://enrolment.engage-powered.com/farnborough/?e=47&siteid=VISITOR
+A. Registration for the Sustainable Skies World Summit 2023 is now closed, please view SSWS24 here.

 A. There will be no onsite registration at this year's Sustainable Skies World Summit so all visitors must register in advance.